Information for Contributors

 Nomenclature:

-Consult databases like LPSN for the comprehensive information and latest published opinions on nomenclature.
+Consult databases like LPSN for comprehensive information and latest published opinions on nomenclature.

 Formatting references: